 Factiva is a database containing various news sources, such as newspapers, newswires, magazines, and business journals.
 Search limiters include title, author, date range, subject, industry, language, and region.

 The interface is somewhat different than many of the library's other databases, so the following guide will help you become familiar with its main features.

-Web pages can be important sources of information for your work, but it is important to carefully evaluate the pages you wish to use to make sure they are appropriate and reliable.
+Guide to evaluating web pages from the UC Berkeley library.
+Web pages can be important sources of information for your work, but it is important to carefully evaluate the pages you wish to use to make sure they are appropriate and reliable

 Know Your Research from The Journalist's Resource is a series of "tip sheets and explainers to help journalists understand academic research methods, find and recognize high-quality research, and avoid missteps when reporting on new studies and public opinion polls."

 Guidance for your academic work

 The Media and Communications Study Skills Student Guide is an ebook that provides tips and guidance for a range of things that you are likely to do while earning your degree.
 It addresses research skills, working in groups, making presentations, study skills, timekeeping, writing, and much more.